House of Representatives votes to repeal Helms Amendment

 The Guttmacher Institute estimates that repealing this policy would result in 19 million fewer unsafe abortions each year and 17,000 fewer deaths.
 Overall, deaths due to abortion countries where the US funds family planning programs and some abortion is legal would decline by a staggering 98 percent.

 Every year since 1973, the Helms Amendment has been included as part of the annual spending bill.
-On July 28, the House of Representatives voted on the State, Foreign Operations and Related Programs spending bill without the amendment for the first time.
+This year, a bipartisan group of members of Congress are introducing legislation to repeal the Amendment permanently.